• Art magazine

 The best video tutorials and expert tips

 One of the most outstanding resource centers for young art students and aspiring artists is and remains the Contemporary Art Issue (CAI) .
 Julien Delagrange is an art historian, contemporary artist, and founder and director of CAI.
-Delagrange studied fine arts at Ghent University, Belgium, and has worked for the Centre for Fine Arts (BOZAR) in Brussels, the Jan Vercruysse Foundation, and the Ghent University Library.
-He has contributed to the international contemporary art scene as an art critic, lecturer, curator, gallery director, consultant, and artist.
+Delagrange studied fine arts at Ghent University, Belgium, and has worked for the Centre for Fine Arts (BOZAR) in Brussels, the Jan Vercruysse Foundation , and the Ghent University Library.
+He has contributed to the international contemporary art scene as an art critic, lecturer, curator, gallery director, consultant, and as an artist.

 As an artist, he is represented by the Sabine Bayasli Gallery in Paris, France, and the Space60 Gallery in Antwerp, Belgium.